Skip to content

 2:12 pm Sankofa United Elementary School, North Oakland

-Outside Sankofa Elementary school construction buzzes, as cars pass by.
-Prospective voters amble up the stairs through the entrance, covered in voting signs and posters.
+Outside Sankofa Elementary School, construction equipment buzzed, as cars passed by and voters ambled up the stairs through the entrance, covered in voting signs and posters.

-Locally, Murry is concerned about the recall elections in Oakland.
-She’s particularly worried by allegations that the recalls are funded by Oakland outsiders.
+Murry said she’s worried by allegations that the recalls are funded by Oakland outsiders.

-“I feel like in a crisis maybe we should have the power to recall, but initiating a recall pretty much immediately after a person has been voted in strikes me as a problem,” said Murry.
+“I feel like in a crisis, maybe we should have the power to recall, but initiating a recall pretty much immediately after a person has been voted in strikes me as a problem,” Murry said.

 “I don’t like that people with a lot of money can override the will of the voters so quickly.”